Denniman/milestone-project/README.md

 # milestone-project
-A simple web page for collecting and displaying a fictional student club data
+A simple web page for a fictional movie club for collecting and displaying members data